If you’re looking for a new and challenge exercise to grow your bicep, look no further than the drag curl.

 Drag curls vs bicep curls

 Drag curls are a variation of bicep curls that involve keeping the elbows back and close to the body.
-It puts greater emphasis on the biceps and reduces involvement of the shoulders and back muscles.
+It emphasizes the biceps more and reduces the involvement of the shoulders and back muscles.

 Traditional bicep curls involve lifting the weight straight up in front of the body.